 Funding is easy to get.

-This is the most common and simplest legal structure for business ownership.
-Profits and losses are reported on the owner’s tax return.
-In contrast, the proprietor has complete control over the business.
-Nonetheless, the owner is fully responsible for any obligations or legal concerns.
-Thus, you are the only person running it and will be free to make any choices without consulting with anybody else.
+Thus, you are the only person running it so you should have digital habits you need to practice and will be free to make any choices without consulting with anybody else.
 Make sure to have marketing problems and solutions to cope with the situation.
-But, you will be held accountable for any debts or legal difficulties that may come in the future.
+But, someone will be held accountable for any debts or legal difficulties that may come in the future.
 Hence, any type of entrepreneur should consider the advantages and disadvantages of operating a company as a single owner.

 Advantages